avinashbest/data-structure-iit-kanpur/README.md

 ### Postorder Traversal:

 - In a postorder traversal, each root is visited after its left and right subtrees have been traversed.
-- The steps for traversing a binary treeis postorder traversal are:
+- The steps for traversing a binary tree is postorder traversal are:

       1. Visit the left subtree, using inorder.
       2. Visit the right subtree, using inorder.